BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 She should be told about the symptoms of imminent eclampsia, i.e. headache, flashes of light before the eyes, and upper abdominal pain.
 She should also be asked to count and record fetal movements twice a day.
 If any of the above-mentioned symptoms are experienced, or if fetal movements decrease, she must immediately report to the clinic or hospital.

-### 4. When you see the patient a week later she has a diastolic blood pressure of 90mm Hg, but there is still no proteinuria.
+### 4. When you see the patient a week later she has a diastolic blood pressure of 90&nbsp;mm&nbsp;Hg, but there is still no proteinuria.
 How should she be managed further?

 The patient has pregnancy-induced hypertension.
 If the home conditions are satisfactory, she can be managed with bedrest at home.
 The hypertension must be controlled with alpha methyldopa (Aldomet).
 She must be seen twice a week, and carefully monitored, to detect a rise in the blood pressure and the possible development of proteinuria.
 If the blood pressure rises and/or proteinuria develops, she must be referred to hospital for admission.
 If the home conditions are poor, she should be admitted to hospital for bed rest.

 ## Case study 2

 At an antenatal clinic you see a patient who is 39 weeks pregnant.
 Up until now she has had a normal pregnancy.
-On examination, you find that her diastolic blood pressure is 95 mm Hg and that she has 2+ proteinuria.
+On examination, you find that her diastolic blood pressure is 95&nbsp;mm&nbsp;Hg and that she has 2+ proteinuria.

 ### 1. How should this patient be managed?